Roberamelaek/dotfile/README.md

 To install and use the configuration provided in this repository, follow these steps:

-1. firstly you need to use root user: cd    ```bash sudo -i
+1. firstly you need to use root use cd    ```bash sudo -i